If there is something we can agree on, it is that during the autumn months we can find the best quality fruits: they are juicy and full of flavor.

 Some people say that it can last up to 2 months, but we do not recommend that you leave it for more than 3 weeks, otherwise it will not be very fresh.

-This quince Spanish cannot be frozen since otherwise it would take on a bad and crystallized texture.
+This Spanish membrillo cannot be frozen since, otherwise, it would take on a bad and crystallized texture.

 Recipe Card: Dulce de Membrillo